Football Official

 During a play a unsportsmanlike flag is thrown on the offensive tackle. the play ends in a touch down.
 Where is the ball placed?

-Asked by Alvin over 10 years ago
+Asked by Alvin almost 11 years ago

 If it's during the play, it is a live ball foul.
 The penalty is enforced from the previous spot.
 No score.